Villa's Tacos taco

 • price 1 of 4

-Is a flauta a taco?
-Look, we’re not here to debate you on this, but yes.
-And fried up perfectly from a colorful truck, the flautas from the Los Dorados truck provide some of the most satisfying taco crunch in town—and come dripping with refreshing salsas for a perfect hot-to-cold sensation with every crunchy bite.
-Massive corn tortillas wrap around chorizo, chicken, potato, and our favorite, the lamb barbacoa, all ordered two of each variety to a pair ($9) and topped with a showering of cotija.
-Find them popping up at Smorgasburg on Sundays; follow along on Instagram for location updates and hours on other days of the week.
+Why we love it: Is a flauta a taco?
+Look, I’m not here to debate you on this, but yes.
+Fried up perfectly inside a colorful storefront, the flautas from Los Dorados provide some of the most satisfying taco crunch in town—and come dripping with refreshing salsas for a perfect hot-to-cold sensation with every crunchy bite.
+Massive corn tortillas wrap around chorizo, chicken, potato, and our favorite, shredded beef, all ordered two of each variety to a pair ($9) and topped with a showering of cotija.

 Advertising